16gs24/2018-MMA-Text-Analytics/index.md

 -----------------

 -   This project was produced for the Text Analytics Workshop for the Winter 2018 Masters of Management Analytics Cohort at Queen's University
--   The goal from the outset was to use text analytics techniques developed in class to examine jobs companies have posted on Indeed in Toronto and employ techniques discussed in class including some of tokenization, data cleaning, document clustering, topic modelling, and visualization.
+-   The goal from the outset was to use text analytics techniques developed in class to examine jobs companies have posted on Indeed in Toronto and employ techniques discussed in class including some of: tokenization, data cleaning, document clustering, topic modelling, network analysis and visualization.

 Project Rationale
 -----------------